Sunday December 19, 2021

 To overcome a loose roll, practice your skills with a stronger rolling paper before moving to more delicate papers.

-Zig-Zag Kings are a durable alternative, with a lot of paper to work with for inexperienced hands (the least amount of paper possible is the preferable way to roll, but consider this training wheels that can be staged down over time).
+Zig-Zag Kings are a durable alternative, with a lot of paper to work with for inexperienced hands (the least amount of paper possible is the preferable way to roll, but consider these training wheels that can be staged down over time).

 To fix this issue, when rolling the joint, hang a third of the tip out of the end, and proceed to roll the joint as usual.
 After the joint is rolled, simply push the tip flush into the joint to create a well packed seal.
 It really is that simple, and will make a world of difference.

-Keeping It All Together
+Keeping The Joint Together

 Got a bad start?
 Don’t commit to it, go back and try and adjust the tuck to your liking.
 It’s always a good idea to practice this step without finishing the joint (licking and sealing it).
 As you grow more comfortable with joint rolling, you’ll realize they are fairly stable and durable.
 Gently pulling outwards on the ends of the paper as you go can help maintain a taut roll.

 Of course, joint rolling takes practice.
 At the end of the day, it’s better to waste rolling papers than to waste flower.
-So, if you roll a joint you’re displeased with, don’t hesitate to rip that sucker open and start again.
+So, if you roll a joint you’re displeased with, don’t hesitate to rip that little guy open and start again.
 Many times, the general shape of the joint will remain intact, and is easily transferred to a new paper.
 You can add flower to bolster parts that need it, or fluff the whole mess up and start again.